zeno-ml/zeno-hub/DEVELOPMENT.md

 - AWS_REGION: The region you're building in
 - DOCKER_USERNAME: A username for docker to pull docker images
 - DOCKER_PASSWORD: The password for the username

+## Running Tests

+We are using playwright to test Zeno full-stack.
+To spin up a dummy database, server, and frontend, there is a separate test `docker compose` file that can be used to run tests.
+You should stop your dev docker containers to prevent port clashes.

+`docker compose -f docker-compose-test.yml --env-file frontend/.env up -d`

+Then, you can either run playwright from the frontend using `npm run test` or use the playwright vscode extension which gives you some more debugging options.